openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   not provided]

-``--anti-affinity <anti-affinity> [<anti-affinity> ...]`` List of processes that should be added to an anti- affinity group
+``--anti-affinity <anti-affinity> [<anti-affinity> ...]`` List of processes that should be added to an anti-affinity group

 ``--description <description>``
   Description of the cluster template